Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

 ### Enforce credential expiration date

-In addition to the provisioning, it is possible to assing an expiration date to the provisioned credentials.
-This expiration date can be reflected on the dataplane if it supports this feature.
+In addition to the provisioning, an expiration date can be assigned to the provisioned credentials.
+This expiration date will be reflected on the underlying data plane, if the data plane supports this feature.

-By default the credential will never expire.
-You have to change the agent configuration to enforce the credential expiration date using this variable:**CENTRAL_CREDENTIALS_EXPIRATIONDAYS**.
-Once the expiration date is reached, the agent will automatically change the credential status to 'Expired'.
-At that point another variable can force the deprovisioning of the credential on the dataplane: **CENTRAL_CREDENTIALS_DEPROVISIONONEXPIRE=true**.
-Enforcing the credential deprovisioning will prevent consumer having a valid credential to use it anymore and may disrupt his application.
+By default, the credential has no expiry.
+To set an expiration date, you must configure the agent using the CENTRAL_CREDENTIALS_EXPIRATIONDAYS variable.
+At that point, another variable CENTRAL_CREDENTIALS_DEPROVISIONONEXPIRE=true can be configured to enforce the deprovisioning of the credential on the data plane, so that consumers can no longer use it.

 Sample variables to automatically deprovision credential after 30 days: